kanutron/AssistantAI/README.md

 # Contributing

 If you want to contribute, feel free to open an Issue or send your PR.

+There are four types of valuable contributions:

+- Share your experience and creativity by opening Issues with bug reports and feature requests.
+- Send PR to improve or fix the code.
+Ideally, as a response of an open issue.
+- Add Servers, Prompts providing a specific and working `assistant_ai_{NAME}.sublime-settings` file.
+Ideally using a PR.
+- Developing a Sublime Text plugin (or updating your current one) that provides a `assistant_ai_{NAME}.sublime-settings`.

+For an example `assistant_ai_{NAME}.sublime-settings` check the [OpenAI settings](assistant_ai_openai.sublime-settings) files that includes prompts and server endpoints specifications.

 The code is pretty much tidy now.
 But there are some missing features like: